 - adopts acts engaging spending, within the framework of directives expressed by the Board of Governors.

-- The General Director submits an activity report annually to the Board of Governors, the Academic Senate and the Evaluation Board, attaching the reports of the individuals responsible for the services and structures, including decentralised ones.
+- The General Director annually presents an activity report to the Board of Governors, the Academic Senate and to the Evaluation Unit, complete with the reports drafted by managers of the services and structures, including decentralised ones.

-- Based on a proposal of the Rector after consulting the Academic Senate, the office of General Director assigned by the Board of Governors to a person with high professional qualifications and multi-year proven experience with managerial functions identified through a public selection.
+- Based on a proposal of the Rector after consulting the Academic Senate, the office of General Director is assigned by the Board of Governors to a person with high professional qualifications and multi-year proven experience as a manager, identified through a public selection.
 The term is for a fixed period of no more than four years and is renewable.

-- The General Director designates someone from among University Administrative Managers to replace him/her in case of absence or impediment.
+- The General Director designates one of the University Administrative Managers to act in his/her stead in case of absence or impediment.